AaronDV17/bike-sales/README.md

-# bike-sales-project
+# Bike Sales Excecl Dashkboard
-Basic Excel dashboard using pivot tables & a dataset containing a variety of information pertaining to customers who did or did not purchase bikes.
+Basic Excel dashboard created using pivot tables & a dataset which contained a variety of information pertaining to customers who did or did not purchase bikes.